testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

         )
 ```

-To use this model, we will define a new `check_result` action that
-will take a given `behavior` and use the model to get the expected
-state of the controller.
+To use this model, we’ll define a new `check_result` action that takes a specified `behavior` and uses the model to determine the expected state of the controller.

 ```python
 @TestStep(Then)